anapenedos/PhosQuest/documentation/search_and_browse.md

 The various `browse_XXXdetail` routes all perform queries and render pages for detail view of an individual item with tables of related information (eg. One kinase record with corresponding tables of related phosphosites and inhibitors).

 All results from the browse queries are displayed using the generic `search_results.html` template which can handle multiple different types of outputs.

+### Limitations specific to browse
+* No sub-categories have currently be applied for Inhibitors, can only browse all.
+* Only one subcategory applied for Substrates.
+* Chromosome location categories appear in semi-numerical order (ie. 10 appears before 1) due to the alphanumeric nature of the text

+## Limitations for both browse and search features
+* Unable to search or browse phosphosites table directly (but related results are obtained from searches on substrate or kinase)
+* Although further information is contained within the database (such as disease aliteration) it is not currently possible to view this data in any search or browse result page (for future development)
+* Output tables can be very large and are not currently sortable by field header (future development), data can be found within the page using the browser `find` function.